harryom-bit/Restaurant-Management-System-main/README.md

 ## Technologies used:

-HTML, CSS, Bootstrap, Angular Material, Prime NG, Angular10, Spring Boot, Hibernate.
+* HTML
+* CSS
+* Bootstrap
+* Angular Material
+* Prime NG
+* Angular10
+* Spring Boot
+* Hibernate.

  Angular Branch contain Angular part of this application.
 Spring Branch contain Spring part of this application

  ## Features:
   * Customer will be able to add or remove/add order from the cart.
   * After placing the order costomer can cancel the order.
   * Once the order is received, Kitchen master will be able to acknowledge it by clicking on     serving.
   * Admin can remove/add the dishes, also admin will be able to add/remove     kitchen/supervisor.
   * For any help customer will raise a ticket for help, supervisor will get a notification  and acknowledge.

   ### To-Do
    * Will use jwt in the future.